 Every now and then, a thread pops up on Reddit or Discord: “My device enrolled fine with Autopilot, ESP installed all the blocking apps, user logged on… but then nothing.
 Nothing new, right?
 However, they then informed me that the required apps had suddenly started appearing after exactly one hour.
 That’s the moment my spider sense went off.
 (Just before heading over to Wp Ninjas)

 We attempted to reproduce the same behavior and ensured that we documented all strings attached.
-During testing, it quickly became clear that ESP itself wasn’t broken: all blocking apps configured in the ESP profile installed perfectly before the user’s desktop appeared.
+During testing, it quickly became clear that Enrollment Status Page (ESP) itself wasn’t broken: all blocking apps configured in the ESP profile installed perfectly before the user’s desktop appeared.
 The problem only started afterwards.
 Once the user signed in, the remaining required apps didn’t appear until a full hour later.
+Which is way too long.

 To understand why, we dug into the Intune Management Extension (IME) logs and decompiled code (again) until the picture made sense.
 And yes, it really does come down to a hardcoded 3600000 ms timer in the Win32 app poller.

-But the real culprit is why that timer starts in the first place.
+But the real culprit is why that 60-minute timer starts in the first place.

 Required Apps start installing when a reboot occurs during AP

 And that reboot masked the required apps issue.
-If the device restarts as part of ESP, the very first IME cycle after login finds the logged-on user properly, and required apps start immediately.
+If the device restarts as part of ESP, the very first IME cycle after login finds the logged-on user properly (FirstSync / IsSyncDone), and required apps start immediately.
 No delay.

 But if the device does NOT reboot during ESP (typical default setup without any reboot-required policy), you land at the desktop with your Entra ID user, configure Hello for Business, and… nothing happens.
 That’s when the 60-minute clock starts ticking.